Psychology with an Emphasis in Counseling Psychology (MA)

 - A cumulative GPA of a 3.0 from the applicant's undergraduate degree granting institution

-- Required completion of undergraduate coursework in the following areas: (1) Introductory or General Psychology, (2) Statistics, (3) Research Methods or Experimental Psychology
+- Completion of undergraduate coursework in the following areas: (1) Introductory or General Psychology, (2) Statistics, (3) Research Methods or Experimental Psychology

 - Submission of a curriculum vitae that includes prior employment and related experience